octobercms/docs/3.x/cms/ajax/javascript-api.md

 })
 ```

-Run `onCalculate` handler and if successful, run some custom code and the default `success` function:
+Run `onCalculate` handler and if successful, run some custom code and the default `success` function.

 ```js
 $('form').request('onCalculate', {success: function(data) {